 With its steel-and-glass Modernist buildings and dedication to green living, Stockholm has the feel of a gleaming metropolis, but it offers a satisfying mix of old and new, from a well-preserved 17th-century warship to its glittering 20th-century City Hall.

-Before you visit, check out the city's well-done tourist information website, and when you arrive, buy a Stockholm Card, covering nearly every sight and all public transit.
+Before you visit, check out the city's well-done tourist information website, and when you arrive, consider a Stockholm Pass, covering more than 60 sights, with an option to add on a transit pass.
 (Only a Swedish meatball would drive his car in Stockholm; park it and use the excellent public transportation system instead.)

 Stockholm, with more than two million people in its greater metropolitan area, is built on an archipelago of 14 islands woven together by 54 bridges.
 Gamla Stan, the city's historic island core, is an Old Town of winding, lantern-lit streets, antiques shops, and classy cafés clustered around the Royal Palace.
 The palace hosts a fun, spirited Changing of the Guard ceremony, and contains the Royal Armory, with one of Europe's most spectacular collections of medieval royal armor.